miroiu/NodeBasedEditor/README.md

  Nodes can be created using the Actions Menu made visible by clicking the right mouse button.
  Most of the elements show a context menu when you right click on them.

- # How to build
- In Visual Studio navigate to Build > Rebuild Solution and you're ready to go.

  # How to execute a graph
  https://github.com/miroiu/NodeBasedEditor/issues/1

- # Contributing
- As I said earlier, the project will be rewritten from scratch so i do not recommend spending time reading and writing code in its current state.
-Also there's little to no documentation.
- **But** if you think a project like this one has potential and you want to get involved on designing the new editor from scratch or have a better idea of what problems a node based editor can solve, don't hesitate to contact me at <miroiu.emanuel@yahoo.com> or join our discord community <https://discord.gg/yrQCpxf>.